Balance Your Choices

 Worse Bet: Fish Fry Platter

 Fish is part of a heart-healthy diet, unless it happens to be fried.
 The breading, oil, and extra calories cancel out the health benefits of the fish itself.
 Beware of fried sides, too, as well as coleslaw slathered in sugary mayonnaise dressing.

 Better Bet: Grilled Fish and Veggies

 The Count: 456 calories, 48 g carbs

 A super meal for people with diabetes, or anyone else, begins with grilled or baked fish.
 A grilled corn salsa and a beet, pear, and walnut salad round out the meal.
-The total carbs don't go overboard (48 grams), and there's a good balance of other key nutrients needed in a diabetes-friendly meal: protein, fiber, and fat.
+The total carbs don't go overboard (48 grams), and there's a good balance of other key nutrients: protein, fiber, and fat.